nablarch/nablarch-document/en/application_framework/application_framework/libraries/log.rst

 .. _log-processing_system:

-Processing method
+Processing architecture
- Processing method refers to Web, batch, etc.
+ Processing architecture refers to Web, batch, etc.
- If the application process method is to be identified separately, it is specified and used for each project.
+ If the application process architecture is to be identified separately, it is specified and used for each project.

- The process method is specified in the property file that was explained in :ref:`log-basic_setting` , with the key ``nablarch.processingSystem`` .
+ The process architecture is specified in the property file that was explained in :ref:`log-basic_setting` , with the key ``nablarch.processingSystem`` .
  If the property is not specified, it will be blank.

 .. _log-execution_id: